mlcamilli/mlcamilli.github.com/content/djangos-urlfield-and-underscores.md

 Tags:django,urlfield,validator,regex
 Slug: django's-urlfield-and-underscores
 Author: Matt Camilli
 Description: A week ago The Engine Room was faced with a problem.
 A customer was trying to add a blog to our system with a subdomain that had an underscore in it.
 While a frowned upon convention(as domains cannot have underscores) it is still a valid url.
 The problem arose because Django's default URLField does not allow any underscores, and threw ValidationErrors upon saves.
-So we implemented our own!
+So we implemented ourown!

 A week ago The Engine Room was faced with a problem.
 A customer was trying to